By Tom Wavre

 It suddenly dawns on me that this is all down to the meds and nothing else, looking at when I’ll be back in the UK and able to collect my prescription, and not feeling very optimistic.
 Strange to note that mood still unaffected by this.
 I had always had doubts over whether citalopram had positively impacted my mood, and this added to those questions

-I never lasted 5 days.
+I never lasted 5 days without taking my medication.
 I’m lucky that the sister-in-law of a guy who works for me in France, works at a pharmacy.
 He already knew about my depression as I had been open with him about it and thankfully was able to get me some citalopram the evening of the 4th day.
 By morning I felt normal again, as well as very relieved and very thankful to my colleague!

 - Meds are not placebos or sugar pills that’s for sure!